Suck a lemon

 English Idiom: (Go) suck a lemon

-Like other expressions in English such as learn the ropes, this idiom has its origin in the sailing of tall ships.
+Like other expressions in English, such as learn the ropes, this idiom originates in the sailing of tall ships.

-Food preservations techniques were very basic then, which cause the diet to be quite poor.
+Food preservation techniques were fundamental then, which caused the diet to be relatively poor.

 As a result, many sailors suffered from scurvy, which is a lack of vitamin C.

-Unfortunately, without refrigeration citrus fruits spoiled quickly except however for lemons.
+Unfortunately, without refrigeration, citrus fruits spoil quickly, except for lemons.

 As you can imagine, sucking a lemon is not a pleasant experience.